Chris Gronkowski: Professional career

-Pre-Draft

 Dallas Cowboys

 Gronkowski did not attend the NFL Scouting Combine, though his brother Rob did.
-He declared for the 2010 NFL Draft and was projected as high as the 4th round, but went undrafted.
+He declared for the 2010 NFL draft and was projected as high as the 4th round, but went undrafted.
 On April 25, he signed with the Dallas Cowboys.
 On September 4, he made the 53 man roster for insurance purposes in case fullback Deon Anderson's injuries persisted.
 He made his first career start on September 19, against the Chicago Bears.
 His first career touchdown catch came in the same game on a one-yard pass from Tony Romo.
 He became the full-time starter at fullback after Anderson was released on September 24.

 On October 25, in a Monday Night Football game against the New York Giants, Gronkowski missed a blitz pickup on linebacker Michael Boley, as he ran straight to quarterback Tony Romo and hit him high.
 Romo got the pass off to Miles Austin, but he suffered a fractured left clavicle, which ended his season.
 Gronkowski was active for 14 of the 16 games and started 7 times as a rookie.
 He was inconsistent as a lead blocker, while posting 5 carries for 17 yards, 7 receptions for 35 yards and one touchdown.
 He was waived on September 3, 2011.

 Indianapolis Colts

 On September 4, 2011, Gronkowski was claimed off waivers by the Indianapolis Colts.
-On October 25, he was placed on the injured reserve list with a pectoral injury.
+On October 25, he was placed on the injured reserve with a pectoral injury.